-- 10.9.8.1 Types of Subpoenas.
-Two types of subpoenas can be issued in an administrative proceeding: - 1.
-A subpoena requiring a person to appear and give testimony; and - 2.
-A subpoena duces tecum, which requires that a person appear and produce books, records, correspondence, or materials over which the person has control, and, if necessary, to testify. - 10.9.8.2 Subpoena Authority.
+10.9.8.1 Types of Subpoenas.
+Two types of subpoenas can be issued in an administrative proceeding:

+- 1. A subpoena requiring a person to appear and give testimony; and - 2.
+A subpoena duces tecum, which requires that a person appear and produce books, records, correspondence, or materials over which the person has control, and, if necessary, to testify.

+10.9.8.2 Subpoena Authority.
 The presiding officer of an administrative adjudication has the authority to issue subpoenas compelling the attendance of witnesses and the production of documents and other evidence.
 A.R.S. §§ 41-1062(A)(4), -1092.07(C).
-In addition, specific statutes applicable to an agency may authorize the issuance of subpoenas. - 10.9.8.3 Application for Issuance of a Subpoena.
+In addition, specific statutes applicable to an agency may authorize the issuance of subpoenas.

+10.9.8.3 Application for Issuance of a Subpoena.
 Generally, any party to an administrative adjudication may request that the appropriate presiding officer issue a subpoena.
 The party requesting issuance of a subpoena is usually responsible for preparing the subpoena, obtaining the necessary signature, and effecting service.
+See, e.g., A.A.C.
+R4-1-117(D).